-The Student Affairs Office strives to create and maintain a school culture and climate in which character and leadership are promoted and supported.
-The educational experience here at Lakehead is not limited to the classroom.
-There are so many ways to get involved, gain valuable experience and opportunities to make new connections both on campus and in our communities.
+Lakehead Student Affairs strives to promote character and leadership development in all areas - the educational experience here at Lakehead is not limited to the classroom.
+There are so many ways to get involved, gain valuable experience and find opportunities to make new connections both on campus and in our communities.

 "Out-of-classroom" education is very important to your overall development.
 It allows you to develop skills and experience that are crucial in the post-university world.
-Critical thinking, intellectual flexibility, reflective judgment; knowledge acquisition and application; humanitarianism and practical competence (e.g., decision making, vocational preparation) are just some of the many areas that can be developed through extra-curricular involvement.
+Critical thinking, communication skills, reflective judgment, and decision making are just some of the many areas that can be developed through extracurricular involvement.

 Lakehead University Student Union (LUSU)